parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 # Precompiling to Bytecode
 It's also possible to compile the string into a class file and then execute it.
-To make a class file, we can either do it programmatically with [Context.compileString][compilestring-doc].
+To make a class file, we can do it programmatically with [Context.compileString][compilestring-doc].
 The result is a [Script][script-doc] that can be executed with `exec`.
 In this case, `exec` will the equivalent of `evaluateString`.